 The type of foods and drinks that you consume are most probably the main hurdle in your weight loss and fitness goals.
 You are unlikely to achieve any of these if you are not eating the right things and in the right way.
 Here are some things that you should avoid to achieve your ‘how to get in shape’ goals.

-Take a break from visiting your favourite local fast food restaurant for a while.
+Take a break from visiting your favorite local fast food restaurant for a while.
 No matter how tasty these foods are, they are often full of saturated fats and extra calories that will prevent weight loss.

 These drinks are usually full of added sugar.
 These are added calories that you do not need in your diet (20).